marco-gallegos/insomnie/readme.md

 Insomnie is the french translation of insomnio from the spanish and is a kind of joke about the rest translation to the spanish (descansar).

+## Project Focuses

+ KISS - Keep it simple, stupid.

+This project should be easy to read and to use i prefer something simple and lightweight rather than something complex and heavy even if this makes a bit less friendly the UX, im assuming this is used by professionals.

+if this is easy to read and use then is easy to fork and extend.

 ## what i want to do